dbrgn/django-messagegroups/README.md

 This Django app provides a template tag to render all messages (sent via the Django messaging framework) and to display them grouped by category.

+Since tag v0.2, django-messagegroups is compatible with Bootstrap 1, and since v0.3, it uses Bootstrap 2 markup.

 Install
 -------